rachelrakov/Intro_to_Machine_Learning/sections/installation.md

     - We will use this for machine learning
     - Comes with Anaconda

+## Importing Packages

-### Let's get started by importing some packages we will need for this workshop!
+Let's get started by importing some packages we will need for this workshop.

 - The Brown Corpus: A text corpus of American English, split into fifteen different categories
 - Part of speech taggers (POS): prebuilt functions that are designed to determine the part of speech of every word in the sentence you give them
 - Pandas as pd: importing the Pandas toolkit and renaming it pd, so we don't have to type too much